ritesh-auth/interactly_App/README.md

-# interactly_App
+# Interactly_App
-Task-1 and Task-2
+- Task-1 and Task-2